auNLP/mdwikiNLP/classroom_materials/class_03/class_03.md

 ## Kite
 [Kite](https://www.kite.com) is an intelligent autocomplete for Python.
 It contains a short tutorial when installed.
 As it is very short I recommend going through it.
 Kite is free and you can even use their pro license with if you create a user using a valid AU email.

+## Format on Save
+VS codes latest update ([august 2020](https://code.visualstudio.com/updates/v1_49#_only-format-modified-text)) includes a format on save functionality which autoformats you code when you save.
+This should hopefully save you quite a bit of time.
+When turned on and opening a python script it will prompt you to install an autoformat tool for python, I would recommend black.

 ## (Optional) State-of-the-art Tokenization